 Articles with keyword "Digital humanities"

-The Office of Digital Humanities is happy to announce five new awards from our Institutes for Advanced Topics in the Digital Humanities program from our March 2012 deadline.
+The Office of Digital Humanities is happy to announce 6 awards from the second round of our Digital Humanities Implementation Grants program from our January 2013 deadline.

-The Office of Digital Humanities is happy to announce 22 new awards from our Digital Humanities Start-Up Grant program from our September, 2011 deadline.
-These awards are part of a larger slate of 208 grants announced by the NEH.
+The Office of Digital Humanities is happy to announce 3 awards for our Institutes for Advanced Topics in the Digital Humanities program from our March 2013 deadline.